ctrlplusb/easy-peasy/website/docs/docs/api/persist.md

 );
 ```

-Alternatively, you can utilise the `persist` configuration to explicitly select
+Or you can utilise the configuration to explicitly select which keys of a model
-which keys of a model will be persisted.
+will be persisted.

 ```javascript
 const store = createStore(